Arnaud290/OC_P12/README.md

             Authentication required
             Commercial access:  Modify a client informations only if the commercial user is linked, the user must enter all fields
-                                For a partial modification, the PATCH action is available Support Access:     Not allowed
+            Support Access:     Not allowed
             Admin access :      Modify a client informations, the user must enter all fields.
-For a partial modification, the PATCH action is available

         - DELETE http://127.0.0.1:8000/client/{client_id}/